 If, however, you also possess Ketamine — as opposed to just using ketamine supplied by someone else — you could be charged with the far more serious crime of Ketamine possession.

-Possessing Ketamine without legal authorization is a felony.
+Possessing Ketamine without legal authorization is a level 4 drug felony.
 Consequences of unlawful Ketamine possession in Colorado can include: